maddurisrivalli123/repeat-it/README.md

 # repeat-it
-This repo is to help beginners participate in hactoberfest challenge.
+# This repo is to help beginners participate in hactoberfest challenge.
+# Please contribute to this repo following all rules of hactoberfest.